sanekits/tox/README.md

 * Bug - no cd if arg matches index entry exactly

+* Add - Allow a '#rootpath=/parent/path' property in .tox-index, so that a symlink to the index will be loadable from alien locations and correctly interpreted.

 * Add - a '.tox-meta' file that can offer extended info about the project/dir, such as tags

 * Add 'add all child dirs'